Managing an industrial facility is a crucial task and is the main way to make production activities run efficiently.

 It’s a Japanese technique that has also risen to a philosophy status.
 It consists of the elimination of loss of time (stoppages, standstills, interruptions, etc.), quality and costs during production.

-• Focused improvements: it is a process of continuous improvement that determines the bases, in order to make the appropriate changes in a planned and precise way.
+- Targeted improvements: a continuous improvement process that establishes the basis for making the necessary changes in a planned and precise manner.

-• Autonomous maintenance: set of activities carried out by operators to maintain and prepare the equipment and machinery.
+- Autonomous maintenance: a set of activities carried out by machinery operators to preserve and condition the state of equipment and machines.

-• Planned maintenance: systematic activities carried out to renew the deteriorated condition of machinery and equipment.
+- Planned maintenance: systematic activities carried out to renovate the deteriorated state of machinery and equipment.

-• Initial control: it consists in learning the possible errors to reduce the deterioration of the equipment and machinery and lower maintenance costs.
+- Initial control: consists of learning from errors to reduce the deterioration of equipment and machines and lower maintenance costs.

-• Quality maintenance: emphasis on the compliance of regulations and quality standards.
+- Quality maintenance: emphasis on compliance with quality regulations and standards.

-• Training: process of training and preparation of staff members in their respective professional fields.
+- Training: process of training and preparing staff in their respective professional areas.

-• Total productive maintenance in offices: it refers to transferring the entire set of industrial improvements to office environment.
+- Total productive maintenance in offices: refers to transferring the entire set of industrial improvements to office spaces.

-• Safety and environment: the compliance of environmental and safety laws established by the government.
+- Safety and environment: consists of compliance with environmental and safety laws established by the government.

 8D